cloudmaven/documentation/pages/aws/aws_account_management.md

 Use
 ```

-For the HPC Club account we will be using the Project key to tag resources.
+The HPC Club account uses the Project key in billing tags.
 Each student researcher will have
-an assigned project string, let's call that <xyz>.
-It will be typically the student's name or something easily
+an assigned project string, the lead researcher's NetID.
-recognizable like that.
-The asset should be tagged Project: <xyz> and when it is possible to name the
-asset or service it should be named <xyz>-etcetera.

 # IAM

-First let's get working definitions:
+Let's get working definitions:

 - Key pair: A certificate used to access some resource like an EC2 instance
 - Credential: Generically an access mechanism: User name + password; or access keys